 Typically a therapist will begin by evaluating your child for sensory processing concerns.
 This is when you need to have very detailed information for the therapist on how your child reacts and responds to different things throughout their day.

 The therapist will often do their own observation, as well as give you a sensory screening tool to fill out for your child.
 All of this information is then put together and the therapist will give their opinion based on all that information.

 Once the therapist has an idea on what sensory processing issues your child is facing they can begin to develop strategies and a sensory diet to help your child focus and function throughout their day.

 Remember the goal of a sensory diet is to help find that optional level of arousal for your child.
-So whether your child has sensory overload or low arousal, there is many different sensory options that can help.
+So whether your child has a sensory overload or low arousal, there are many different sensory activities that can help.